 Write-off

 The gross carrying amount of a financial asset is written off when the Company has no reasonable expectations of recovering.
-Subsequent recoveries of an asset that was previously written off, are recognised as a reversal of impairment in profit or loss in the year in which the recovery occurs.
+Subsequent recoveries of an asset that was previously written off, are recognised as a reversal of impairment in profit or loss in the period in which the recovery occurs.

 Derivative assets and liabilities